Boil: Diagnosis

 Diagnosis is made through clinical evaluation by a physician, which may include culturing of the lesion.
+Evaluation can further include imaging, such as an ultrasound, to evaluate for formation of an abscess or other complications.

 Treatment

 A boil may clear up on its own without bursting, but more often it will need to be opened and drained.
 This will usually happen spontaneously within two weeks.
 Regular application of a warm moist compress, both before and after a boil opens, can help speed healing.
 The area must be kept clean, hands washed after touching it, and any dressings disposed of carefully, in order to avoid spreading the bacteria.
 A doctor may cut open or "lance" a boil to allow it to drain, but squeezing or cutting should not be attempted at home, as this may further spread the infection.
 Antibiotic therapy may be recommended for large or recurrent boils or those that occur in sensitive areas (such as the groin, breasts, armpits, around or in the nostrils, or in the ear).
 An antibiotic should not be used for longer than one month, with at least two months (preferably longer) between uses, otherwise it will lose its effectiveness.
-If the patient has chronic (more than two years) boils, removal by plastic surgery may be indicated.